Skip to main content

 The Boston Marathon (third Monday in April/Patriots' Day) creates citywide road closures and massive surge demand.
 Red Sox season (April–September, 81 home games) is the most consistent event demand.
 Move-in weekend (September 1st, when most leases turn over) is chaotic but extremely profitable — students need rides across the city all day.
 St. Patrick's Day in Southie is another huge surge day

-A strategic approach to your first month can make the difference between earning your full $1,400 bonus and missing out.
-Here is a week-by-week plan:
+A focused first month is the difference between the full $1,400 and a near-miss.

 Boston's street layout is notoriously confusing — there's no grid system, and colonial-era streets twist unpredictably.
 Spend time studying the Storrow Drive exit system (low clearance, no trucks) and the Ted Williams and Sumner/Callahan tunnels that connect Logan Airport to downtown.
 Start with Logan Airport rides to Back Bay or Cambridge — they use straightforward tunnel and highway routes.
 Avoid Fenway on game nights until you learn the area's one-way streets

-Drive different areas of Boston to learn where demand is highest.
+Drive different parts of Boston to learn where demand is highest.
 Test the popular areas: Boston Logan International Airport (BOS), Back Bay & Newbury Street, Seaport District.
 Try different time slots — peak hours (morning commute (7–9:30 am)) versus off-peak.
-Take notes on which areas and times earn you the most per hour.
+Note which areas + times earn you the most per hour.

-Focus on hitting your 175-trip target.
-Short trips count the same as long trips toward your bonus goal, so prioritize quantity during busy periods.
-Stay in high-demand areas where you can complete back-to-back trips without dead miles.
-Consider combining rides and Uber Eats deliveries during slower hours.
+Focus on hitting 175 trips.
+Short trips count the same as long trips toward your bonus, so prioritise quantity during busy windows.
+Stay in high-demand zones to stack back-to-back trips without dead miles.
+Switch on Uber Eats during slow hours to fill gaps.

 By now you know Boston's best areas and peak hours.
 Set up a mileage tracking app (Stride, Everlance, or MileIQ) for tax deductions.
-Maintain a 4.85+ rating by keeping your car clean and being professional.
-Consider which combination of rides and deliveries maximizes your hourly earnings in the Boston market.
+Maintain a 4.85+ rating — clean car, polite, water + charger in the back.
+Decide which rides/Eats mix maximises your hourly earnings in Boston.

 • At least 21 years old